Cryptanalysis Techniques

 Advanced optimization heuristics that explore key space more broadly than pure hill climbing.
 Genetic algorithms evolve populations of candidate keys.
 Simulated annealing occasionally accepts worse solutions to escape local optima.
 Breaks double transposition, Playfair, Hill cipher in seconds.

-Speed comparison: A Vigenère cipher with a 5-letter key that took professional cryptanalysts weeks in the 1800s is now cracked by modern programs in under one second.
-A monoalphabetic substitution cipher that kept Renaissance diplomats safe for decades falls in milliseconds.
-This is why modern cryptography uses mathematical problems believed to require billions of years, not minutes.
+Speed comparison: A Vigenère with a 5-letter key that took weeks in the 1800s is cracked in under one second today.
+Monoalphabetic substitution falls in milliseconds.

 Try the Techniques